nodejs/admin/MemberExpectations.md

 conferences), it is important to recognize that the public behavior of members also reflects on the Node.js project.

-If you're interested in an introduction to diversity inclusion, and unconscious bias, [try this free training offered by our partners at the Linux Foundation](https://training.linuxfoundation.org/linux-courses/open-source-compliance-courses/inclusive-speaker-orientation).
+If you're interested in an introduction to diversity, inclusion, and unconscious bias, [try this free training offered by our partners at the Linux Foundation](https://training.linuxfoundation.org/linux-courses/open-source-compliance-courses/inclusive-speaker-orientation).

 If it appears that any member of the project leadership is acting outside